Atee-za/Atee-za/README.md

-- 👋 Hi, I’m Athenkosi Zono  Application Developer Student.
+- 👋 Hi, I’m Athenkosi Zono,  Application Developer Student.

 - 📫 How to reach me.
 I can be contacted at:
       Personal Email: athenkosizono@gmail.com